shybyte/exercises-in-programming-style-rust/README.md

 ### Part 9 - Interactivity

-Interacting with a user or client.
+Interacting with an user or client.

 * Trinity - The famous MVC = Model-View-Controller Pattern
 * Restful - Client accesses resources on server by using uniform resource identifiers